CodecoolGlobal/tech-interview-workbook-mahanna90/docs/module_progbasics.md

 Subroutines may be nested to any level (recursive as a special case), hence the stack structure.

 #### What is “Stack overflow”?
-Stack owerflow is an error which occurs when a program attempts to use more space than is available on the call stack.
+Stack overflow is an error which occurs when a program attempts to use more space than is available on the call stack.

 #### What are the main parts of a function?
 ```Python